+In modern mobile broadband technologies, such as LTE, the user equipment (UE) are pre-specified to be able to reduce their maximum transmit power and transmission bandwidth configuration in order to meet additional (tighter) unwanted emissions requirements.
+During emergency situations, ability to access to the full UL transmission bandwidth configuration, all resource blocks at maximum power are required by PPDR user(s) to upload mission critical information to their command and control centers with minimum delay.
+This function may not be required in all scenarios.
+This should be achieved without the need to activate the NS_0X/A-MPR function which will require the UE to reduce its maximum output power.

+Reliability

+PPDR applications should be provided on a stable and resilient working platform.
+Reliability requirements should include a stable and easy to operate management system, offer resilient service delivery and a high level of availability (commonly achieved using redundancy and backup, fall-back and auto-recovery, self-organization).
+In the event of the network failure or loss of network coverage, Direct Mode Operation between PPDR users is required as an immediate solution for re-establishing communications.
+Methods of achieving direct mode between users are also needed either through deliberate user action or as a result of devices leaving the network coverage.
+This may be referred to as DMO (Direct Mode Operation), off-network communication or D2D communication (Device-2-Device).

 Capabilities

-PPDR users require control (full or in part) of their communications, including centralized dispatch (command and control centre), access control, dispatch group (talk group) configuration, priority levels, and pre-emption (override other users).
+PPDR users require control (full or in part) of their communications, including centralized dispatch (command and control centre), and management of access control, dispatch group (talk group) configuration, priority levels, and pre-emption (override other users).

 Rapid dynamic reconfiguration of the system serving PPDR may be required.
 This includes robust operation administration and maintenance (OAM) offering status and dynamic reconfiguration.
 System capability of over-the-air programmability of field units is extremely beneficial.

 Robust equipment (e.g. hardware, software, operational and maintenance aspects) are required for systems serving PPDR.
 Equipment that functions while the user is in motion is also required.
-Equipment may also require high audio output (high noise environment), unique accessories, such as special microphones, operation while wearing gloves, operation in hostile environments (heat, cold, dust, rain, water, shock, vibration, explosive and extreme electromagnetic environments, etc.) and long battery life.
+Equipment may also require high audio output (to cope with high noise environment), unique accessories, such as special microphones(e.g. lapel, in-ear), operation while wearing gloves, operation in adverse environments (heat, cold, dust, rain, water, shock, vibration, explosive and extreme electromagnetic environments, etc.) and long battery life.

 PPDR users require the system to have capability for fast call set-up and dialing, including instant push-to-talk operations (internally or to different technologies) or a one-touch broadcasting/group call and Direct mode (also known as talk-around or simplex) operations., PPDR users also require communications with aircraft and marine vessels, control of robotic devices, vehicular coverage extenders (deployable base stations, to extend network coverage to remote locations).

+PPDR systems and equipment capable of being deployed and set-up rapidly for large emergencies, public events and disasters (e.g. severe floods, large fires, the Olympics, peacekeeping) is extremely beneficial as is the ability to reallocate both, upload and download rates.

+PPDR systems should include capability for rapid deployment, and for self-management.

 PPDR systems should include a capability for rapid deployment coverage extension, and for a high degree of systems self-management.
 Further, as the trend continues to move towards IP based solutions, all PPDR systems may be required to be either fully IP compatible or at least able to interface with other IP based systems.